 E: Is there anything you would change about your family holidays to Spain?

 A: I wouldn’t change a thing about our immersion experience in Ronda, Spain.
 In fact, my family wants to go back next summer for a few weeks.
 There’s a real benefit to being able to study Spanish in Spain itself rather than just having to learn the Spanish language at a distance – the trip abroad is something for the whole family to look forward to!

 The only thing our family has agreed that we would do differently with our trip is to find somewhere to stay with a pool and larger outdoor space.
 We were there during summer and it was hot and dry.
 We went to the public pool twice, but it would have been easier for us to have our own pool.

 E: Would you recommend your family holidays to Spain to other families?

-A: I would highly recommend the family program at Entrelenguas to families looking for an adventurous Spanish immersion experience!
+A: I would highly recommend the family programme at Entrelenguas to families looking for a place with great Spanish teachers and an adventurous Spanish experience!
 10 out of 10 stars!

 E: Do you think your Spanish has improved?

 A: My Spanish was limited prior to Entrelenguas.
 I focused on learning new vocabulary and verb tenses, and my conversation skills improved dramatically.
 My daughters had zero Spanish language prior to our experience.
-They comprehend and write Spanish better than I do now!
+After their Spanish classes and just being in Spain they comprehend and write Spanish better than I do now!

 E: How did you find the staff at Entrelenguas?
 Were they helpful?

-A: The Entrelenguas staff was fun, flexible, knowledgeable, and caring.
+A: The Entrelenguas staff were fun, flexible, knowledgeable, and caring.
 We love them all!